arshadmoolla/personal-website-v1/readme.md

 # Personal Website

-This is the first version of my personal website designed to promote my freelance services.
+This is the source code of my personal website designed to promote my freelance services.